LucidMach/Blog/src/content/blog/data-pre-processing.md

 ## Step - 3 : Dealing with Class Data

-many a times, the data in datasets is class data and encoded class data might not always accurately represent the intensity of a parameter
+many a times, the data in datasets is class data and while encoded class data might not always accurately represent the intensity of a parameter, something is better than nothing

 there are 2 common ways of dealing with class data, lets take the gender column